casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 - Model 1: A Note based LSTM RNN for General Music Generation trained on a subset of the General Music Dataset, only including musical composition.
 - Model 2.1 : A Note Based LSTM RNN for General Music Generaton trained on the entire General Music Daset, including both musical compositions and captured performances.
 - Model 2.2: A Note Based LSTM RNN which applied transfer learning to adapt Model 2.1 to the application context domain by training it on the style specific dataset.
-- Model 3.0: A Deep Q Reinforcement Learning model which tunes model 2.2 by balancing style specific music theory rewards with the LSTM based sequence model.
+(- Model 3.0: A Deep Q Reinforcement Learning model which tunes model 2.2 by balancing style specific music theory rewards with the LSTM based sequence model. )
+- Model   (Custom RNN) )

-### LSTM Recurrent Neural Networks for sequence generation
+### LSTM Recurrent Neural Networks for sequence generation (Expand to show theoretical understanding!!!)

+The context application and research question entailed how to generate a monophonic, aka. single voice musical melody capturing and imitating the characteristics of a given melody in general and specific music contexts.
+This is a sequence modelling task that involves generating a sequence of outputs given a sequence of inputs, which make Sequence2Sequence Recurrent Neural network models good candidates for the task.
+While Feed Forward and Convolutional Neural Networks generate a fixed size output from a fixed size input, Recurrent Neural Networks are able to generate output sequences of arbitrary length from input sequences of arbitrary length (Géron, 2017 p.407; Goodfellow, Bengio & Courville, 2016).

+"The state of the musical system depends on a history of past states" (Franklin, 2019)

+RNN for music (Franklin, 2019)

+In the research literature, LSTM Recurrent Networks have been used to generate (....) and Improvisation (Eck & Schmidhuber, 2002; Franklin, 2019).
+Considering the end goal of the current application is also in the realm of improvisation, with a subset of the data coming from Jazz, the latter two papers make the LSTM RNN model especially relevant.

+RNN applied to music, attributes making it suitable

+LSTM musical setting, how

+Goodfellow, I., Bengio, Y., & Courville., A.(2016 p.397)

+Seq2Seq model

-*Character RNN*  (Graves, 2013)
+*Character RNN*

+predict one data point at a time, with discrete values (Graves, 2013)

 Goodfellow, I., Bengio, Y., & Courville., A.(2016 p.397)